 Records Administrators and Records Coordinators

 Each department or business unit at the University of Virginia should identify at least one Records Administrator and at least one Records Coordinator.
-It is strongly encouraged that there is more than one person in each role, however, the same person may not fill both roles.
-Small departments should assign the Records Administrator role to an individual when one person manages University records.
+Small departments with limited staff should at minimum have a Records Administrator.
+Larger departments are strongly encouraged to have more than one person in each role.

-- Familiarity with university policies regarding the protection, security and retention of university records
+- Be familiar with university policies regarding the protection, security and retention of university records

-- Maintains an inventory of departmental records stored onsite or offsite
+- Maintain an inventory of departmental records stored on-site or off-site

-- Initiates review of department records for destructuon and/or transfer in accordance with Records Retention and Disposition Schedules, completing the "Certificate of Records Destruction (RM3)" for approvals
+- Review department records for destruction and/or transfer in accordance with Records Retention and Disposition Schedules, completing the "Certificate of Records Destruction (RM3)" for approvals

 - Answers questions and provides information to departmental/unit staff on proper records management

-Below are “Competencies” that could be included on a Performance Plan for Records Coordinators.
+Below are suggested “Competencies” that could be included on a Performance Plan for Records Coordinators and/or Records Administrators.
 Deciding which competencies to include should be based on your position within your department and in agreement with your supervisor.